AI Transformation & Data

 Days 31-60: Build

-Build with the client's team, not for them.
-The pod embeds — same Slack channels, same standups, same codebase access.
-Target is production deployment on real data in the client's environment with actual error handling and monitoring.
+Build alongside the organization's team, not for them.
+The pod embeds: same Slack channels, same standups, same codebase access.
+Target is production deployment on real data in their environment with actual error handling and monitoring.
 If something breaks, it breaks while we're there.
-The client's engineers pair-program from day one.

 Days 61-90: Transfer